 - Use romaine, iceberg, green leaf, or red leaf lettuce in your BLT bagel recipe.

 - I usually buy Neufchatel cheese instead of regular cream cheese.
 It has less fat than regular, and tastes exactly the same to me.
 It may also be marketed as ⅓ fat cream cheese.
+But use what you like/have access to

 - Everything, onion, plain, and cheese bagels are great for BLT Bagels.